 If you would like to support our objectives and approach, we would welcome your donation.
-Please contact us at email@example.com and we will reply with donation details.
+Click here to support us directly through our BT MyDonate page.

 MyBigCareer was launched because of our concern about a lack of independent careers advice for young people – a key factor in boosting social mobility.

 In recent times, various schemes have emerged, including centrally-funded Aim Higher projects and the EMA, which was aimed at post-16 retention.
 Funding for these programmes is no longer available.

 Deborah Streatfield, founder of MyBigCareer, is a careers consultant, who has provided personalised support and advice to students for more than 25 years.
 She currently works with a diverse range of clients including families of students seeking specialist advice on a retained basis as well as homeless people looking for a path to a fairly paid job, an education and a career.
 Deborah provides guidance across GCSE and A-level choices, university admission applications, and vocational courses leading to trade and professional occupations.

 Funding for the charity comes from philanthropic organisations sharing goals in common with our mission and the corporate sector.
 Donations are most welcome.

 The charity’s patron, Sir Vince Cable, is working hard to secure further funding.

 Dr Carlos Gomez